-Watch “The Death of Stalin” if you need a refresher course of Stalin’s reign.
+Watch “The Death of Stalin” if you need a refresher course on Stalin’s reign.

-But giving the scheming pigs Conservative Winston Churchill’s blustering voice (Maurice Denham) is no accident.
+But giving a scheming pig Conservative Winston Churchill’s blustering voice (Maurice Denham) is no accident.

 Idealism, socialism and “people’s rule,” aren’t mocked.
 Capitalism is disdained.
 “Embargoes” are shown for the exercises in cynicism that they are.
 There’s always a dirty dealer capitalist more than happy to trade with “the farm,” or launder Russian mob money in bogus real estate schemes.